MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/ad-fs-single-sign-on-settings.md

 ## Multi-factor authentication (MFA) behavior

 AD FS provides relatively long periods of single sign on.
-It is important to note AD FS prompts for additional authentication (multi-factor authentication) when a previous sign on is based on primary credentials (not MFA) but the current sign on requires MFA.
+However, it's important to note AD FS will prompt for more authentication (multi factor authentication) when a previous sign on is based on primary credentials (not MFA) but the current sign on requires MFA.
 This is regardless of SSO configuration.
-When AD FS receives an authentication request, it first determines whether or not there is an SSO context (such as a cookie) and whether MFA is required.
+When AD FS receives an authentication request, it first determines whether or not there is an SSO context (such as a cookie), and then whether MFA is required.
 For example, MFA is required when the authentication request is from outside.
 In such a case, AD FS assesses whether or not the SSO context contains MFA.
-If it does not, MFA is prompted.
+If not, MFA is prompted.

 ## PSSO revocation